-Building regulations approval should have been granted for the work carried out to extend the property to the side and the council should have issued a completion certificate, stating that all Building Regulations were complied with up until the completion of the project
+Building regulations approval should have been granted for the work carried out to extend the property to the rear and the council should have issued completion certificates, stating that all Building Regulations were complied with up until the completion of each individual project.
+These documents may exist but were not available to view on the day of the inspection.

-In the absence of any independent warranties an Architect's Certificate of Completion should also have been issued.
+In the absence of any independent warranties, either from contractors or other interested parties, an Architect's Certificate of Completion for the various extensions should also have been issued.